 On your Fitbit dashboard, tap the heart rate tile.
 The top of the screen has a heart-rate graph.
 Swipe the graph to see a cardio fitness graph instead.
 It shows your cardio fitness score (also known as VO2 Max) and cardio fitness level.
 Tap the arrow in the top right for more information.

 VO2 Max is a measurement of how well your body uses oxygen when you’re working out at your hardest.
 It is widely accepted as the gold standard for grading cardiovascular fitness: the higher your VO2 Max, the more fit you are (source).
 This metric can also indicate performance potential for endurance-based activities including running, biking, and swimming (source).

 VO2 Max is traditionally measured in a lab where you run on a treadmill or ride a stationary bike until exhaustion with a mask strapped to your nose and mouth to gauge the amount of air you inhale and exhale.
-While this method provides the most accurate measure of VO2 Max, your tracker can estimate this value for you with less effort and discomfort.
+While this method provides the most accurate measure of VO2 Max, your Fitbit device can estimate this value for you with less effort and discomfort.

 Fitbit estimates your VO2 Max and refers to it as your cardio fitness score.

 How does Fitbit measure my cardio fitness score?

 Your cardio fitness score is determined by your resting heart rate, age, gender, weight, and other personal information.
 For best results, make sure your weight is correct in your Fitbit profile.
 Also, wear your tracker or watch to sleep for a better resting heart rate estimate.
 Your cardio fitness score will be shown as a range unless you use GPS for runs.